 property of the app

 object.
-This property determines the looks of your application using a tree structure made of Dash components.
+This property determines the content of your application using a tree structure made of Dash components.

 Dash components come prepackaged in Python libraries.
 Some of them come with Dash when you install it.
-The rest you have to install separately.
+You have to install the rest separately.
 You’ll see two sets of components in almost every app:

-- Dash HTML Components provides you with Python wrappers for HTML elements.
-For example, you could use this library to create elements such as paragraphs, headings, or lists.
+- The Dash HTML Components module provides you with Python wrappers for HTML elements.
+For example, you could use Dash HTML Components to create elements such as paragraphs, headings, or lists.

-- Dash Core Components provides you with Python abstractions for creating interactive user interfaces.
-You can use it to create interactive elements such as graphs, sliders, or dropdowns.
+- The Dash Core Components module provides you with Python abstractions for creating interactive user interfaces.
+You can use these components to create interactive elements such as graphs, sliders, or dropdowns.

-On lines 13 to 20, you can see the Dash HTML components in practice.
-You start by defining the parent component, an html.Div
+On lines 5 to 13, you can see the Dash HTML components in practice.
+You start by defining the parent component, html.Div

 .
 Then you add two more elements, a heading (html.H1